yphil-dev/Emulsion/README.md

 ## Why Emulsion?

-**Tired of juggling dozens of different emulator interfaces?** Emulsion brings everything together in one beautiful, responsive frontend that just works.
+Emulsion brings everything together in one beautiful, responsive frontend that just works.

 ### Key Features

 - **True Unification** - All your emulators, one elegant interface
 - **Flexible Storage** - Games across multiple drives?
 No problem!
-- **Smart Cover Art** - Manually curate your collection with images from multiple sources
+- **Smart Cover Art** - Manually curate your collection with images from multiple sources, or batch-download in real time
 - **Universal Input** - Keyboard, mouse, or any game controller
 - **Responsive Design** - Adapts perfectly to any screen size
 - **Non-Invasive** - Doesn't mess with your emulator configs